LoginRadius/engineering-portal/content/guest-post/implementing-registration-and-authentication-in-django-using-LoginRadius/index.md

 coverImage: "coverImage.png"
 author: "Taminoturoko Briggs"
 tags: [Django, Authentication, User Registration]
-description: "In this tutorial, you will learn how to implement user registration and authentication in Django using LoginRadius"
+description: "In this tutorial, you will learn how to implement user registration and authentication in Django using LoginRadius."
 ---

 ## Prerequisite